 ###

-(1) Research and development costs were calculated based on the total expense and any expenses incurred on activities related to research and development programs in a particular year or period of conducting R&D.
+(1) R&D spending is calculated from the sum of R&D-related spending and investments in the relevant year/ period.

-Details of SCGC’s innovatives products and advanced solutions introduced at K 2022
+Details of SCGC’s innovative products and advanced solutions introduced at K 2022

 SCGC’s plastic innovations and innovative chemical products that respond to five global megatrends and environmental sustainability are as follows;

 Global Sustainable Packaging Trend and Surge of Eco-Friendly Packaging: SCGC is an innovator of innovative plastic packaging that is friendly to the environment under the “SCGC GREEN POLYMER” brand.
 It can produce plastic packaging that optimizes a better world for all, helping to ease the impact on the environment, and promoting wise use of resources for the highest benefits.
 The innovative plastic packaging also helps reduce greenhouse gas emissions, the main cause of global warming.
-It is innovatively produced using four eco-friendly solutions, comprising REDUCE - reducing the use of resources; RECYCLABLE - designing recyclable packaging; RECYCLE - creating packaging for reuse; and RENEWABLE - developing packaging that is biodegradable to promote reuse of resources as part of circular economy.
+It is innovatively produced using four eco-friendly solutions, comprising REDUCE - reducing the use of resources; RECYCLABLE - designing recyclable packaging; RECYCLE - creating packaging from used materials; and RENEWABLE - developing packaging that is biodegradable to promote reuse of resources as part of circular economy.

 Growing Auto Industry Trend: SCGC introduced innovative plastics and composites for manufacturing lightweight automotive parts and components for the next-generation vehicles.
 It also includes automotive composite materials for future mobility to help save energy.
 Such technology and innovation greatly respond to the growing presence of next-generation cars.

 Global Urbanization and Infrastructure Development Trends: SCGC has come up with innovative, high-quality products that accommodate the rising urban development and increasing demand from city residents.
-SCGC products and services perfectly respond to the evolving urban lifestyle as advanced plastic products have been largely used in infrastructure development projects such as high-quality water and gas pipelines, electric wires, and communicable cables.
+SCGC products and services perfectly respond to the evolving urban lifestyle as advanced plastic products have been largely used in infrastructure development projects such as high-quality water and gas pipelines, electric wires, and communication cables.
 SCGC produced innovative PE resin for manufacturing high-quality PE pipelines with strength, toughness, and durability.
 It can be installed without digging wide trenches.
-The company also has HDPE resin for producing cable overheat.
-It has easy molding and processing, helping to enhance production efficiency.
+The company also has HDPE resin for producing cable jackets that has easy molding and processing, helping to enhance production efficiency.

 Healthcare and Aging Population Trends: SCGC has leveraged its materials science and engineering design expertise to innovate plastic innovations and medical-grade plastic materials such as SCGC™ PP RESIN and SCGC™ PVC RESIN for making medical devices and equipment.
-SCGC also developed medical solutions to facilitate the work of doctors, improve the quality of life of medical personnel and patients such as syringes disposal bin, smart patient transfer wheelchairs and the VAROGARD face mask brand.
+SCGC also developed medical solutions to facilitate the work of doctors, improve the quality of life of medical personnel and patients such as Smart Mobile Medication Cart, Smart Transfer Wheelchair and the VAROGARD Disposable Medical Face Mask.

 Renewable Energy Growth Trend: SCGC introduced the SCGC Floating Solar Solutions in response to the global energy trend that increasingly pivots to using clean and renewable energy, especially the use of solar power that can generate electricity throughout the year.
 SCGS also has emisspro®, which is a high emissivity coating material to maximize furnaces thermal efficiency.
 The innovation helps with energy saving and reduces greenhouse gas emissions.